utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/newman-built-in-reporters.md

 $ newman run PostmanCollection.json -r cli,json --reporter-cli-silent
 ```

 If you specify more than one reporter and all reporters should accept the same option, you can specify an option for all reporters using the `--reporter-[reporter-option]` option.
-The following example silences the CLI and JSON reporters:
+The following example passes `silent: true` to both the CLI and JSON reporters:

 ```bash
 $ newman run PostmanCollection.json -r cli,json --reporter-silent